epam/edp-install/docs/user-guide/autotest.md

 3. To disable Jira integration, on the **Edit Codebase** page do the following:

-  - unmark the **Integrate with Jira server** checkbox;
+  - unmark the **Integrate with Jira server** check box;
   - click the **Proceed** button to apply the changes;
   - navigate to Jenkins and remove the _create-jira-issue-metadata_ stage in the Build pipeline.
-Also remove the _commit-validate_ stage in the Code-Review pipeline.
+Also remove the _commit-validate_ stage in the Code Review pipeline.

 As a result, the necessary changes will be applied.